 If FASTag usage needs to get better they need to do the following,

-- Focus on usability issues on desktop portal and mobile app.
+- Focus on usability issues on the desktop portal and mobile app.

 - Introduce languages on portal & mobile app.